Healthy Homes Assessment Te Marua

 building insulation inspection

-A comfortable, dry home is a healthy house
+A warm dry home is an ideal home

 Insulation Te Marua

-Insulation needs to be in compliance with the R-values of your area.
+Insulation needs to be in compliance with the R-values required for your area

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+Check out the complete details of this Healthy Homes insulation quality.

 Te Marua Moisture Ingress & Drainage

-Find out all the details of the Healthy Homes moisture ingress and drainage quality.
+Find out all the details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection